 I’m revisiting recipes from the early days of A Clean Bake and making them even more irresistible!
-These Four Ingredient Power Cookies are an update of a recipe from 2013.
-They’re gluten free (not paleo, though), vegan, egg free, dairy free and whole grain for lasting energy.
+These 4 ingredient cookies are an update of a recipe from 2013.
+They’re gluten free (not paleo, though), vegan, egg free, dairy free, and whole grain for lasting energy.

 That was in the days when cookies were almost exclusively made of (white, wheat) flour, and butter beaten together with (white) sugar.
 So the idea of making a cookies out of peanut butter and whole oats was… revolutionary.

 How To Make 4 Ingredient Cookies

 To make 4 ingredient cookies, you’ll need a ripe banana, peanut butter or almond butter, rolled oats, and a teaspoon cinnamon.
 You’ll also need a prepared baking sheet, a large bowl, cooling rack, and a food processor.

 To start, preheat your oven to 350 degrees F. Next, line a cookie sheet with parchment paper (or silicone pad) or drizzle with coconut oil.
 Next, in a food processor or stand mixer, combine all four ingredients until well combined.
 Then, pour your cookie dough into a large mixing bowl, and add in your mix-ins (I recommend walnuts, chocolate chips, pecans, vanilla extract, dried cranberries, or other favorite toppings).
 If you want a plain peanut butter cookie, simply transfer directly from the mixing bowl to the baking sheet.